alvarojrio/Cms.Php/README.md

 **Este projeto tem uma trajetória de mais de 8 anos.
 Embora tenha sido publicado no Git há 8 anos, sua concepção remonta a uma solução que comecei a usar há uma década atrás.**

+**This project has a history of over 8 years.
+Although it was published on Git 8 years ago, its conception dates back to a solution I began using a decade ago.**

 **Meu CMS PHP - Uma Alternativa Simples ao WordPress**

 **Descrição do Projeto**